akeneo/pim-community-dev/STANDARD_FORMAT.md

           ]
         ]

 All types of attributes (except the *identifier* and *asset*) can be localizable and/or scopable.
-In the example above:
+For instance, in the examples you'll discover later:

 * there is a localizable image: *a_localizable_image*
 * there is a scopable price: *a_scopable_price_with_decimal*